“Don’t look in the mirror,” my dentist warned me.

 But Ellsworth hasn’t changed.
 It is still unbelievably dangerous for everyone who walks, bikes, scoots, takes transit and even drives.
 And until we make — and honor — some serious commitments to enhancing our streets for all, every person is at risk.

-Laura “Lolly” Walsh is a mobility consultant at Carfree Academy and works with institutions and individuals to reduce their car dependency.
-She can be reached at @carfreeacademy and firstname.lastname@example.org.
+Laura “Lolly” Walsh is the founder of Sustainability Stories and a mobility consultant working with institutions and individuals.
+She can be reached via LinkedIn or at firstname.lastname@example.org.